Stand by, if you would, on audio soundbite number 28.

 Who's responsible for this is Congress.

-Classic illustration of what happens when the government gets in the way of the free market.
+This story, classic illustration of what happens when the government gets in the way of the free market.

-Great example, how out of whack the whole Medicare process is, and how the people in government have frigged it up just like they're about to screw up all of health care.
+Great example, how out of whack the whole Medicare process is, and how the people in government have frigged it up just like they're about to screw up all of healthcare.

 Alan Siegel of Fort Lauderdale discovered the overspending recently when he needed to replace a wheelchair for his wife.